 1 or 2 Bed Homes

-Here are the specific changes for students living in a smaller flat with 1-2 people (i.e. not an HMO) from 1st May 2026.
+Here are the main changes introduced by the Renters Rights Act for students living in a smaller flat with 1-2 people (i.e. not an HMO):

-• End of Fixed Terms: Existing and new fixed-term Assured Shorthold Tenancies (ASTs) will convert to Assured Periodic Tenancies (APTs).
+• End of Fixed Terms: Existing and new tenancies will be Assured Periodic Tenancies (APTs).

-• Rolling Basis: Tenancies will run on a weekly or monthly basis without a fixed end date, meaning students are not locked in for a full year.
+• Rolling Basis: Tenancies will run on a weekly or monthly basis without a fixed end date, meaning you are not locked in for a full year.

 2. Financial and Other Changes

-• Ban on Large Rent in Advance: Landlords cannot demand large, multi-month upfront payments (e.g., a whole year's rent).
-Only up to one month's rent can be required in advance, which may impact international students.
+• Ban on Large Rent in Advance: Landlords cannot demand large upfront payments (e.g. a whole year's rent).
+Only up to one month's rent can be required in advance.

 • Rent Increases: Rent can only be increased once per year with two months' notice.